To troubleshoot your Jet codes, please follow the Audit steps below. Further troubleshooting information is at the bottom of this article.

 Make sure you have the details of your Web Tracker configuration handy.

 This means knowing your number replacement method (class, ID or text), and your target (class name, ID or target text).
-You will also need to know if you have any filters applied to your session tracking pool (eg: cpc traffic only).

 Auditing a Code Implementation